Humans are the one species that is mucking up the planet with junk.

-The first is that I believe people care more about the environment – the soil, the fresh water, the oceans, the air, and the earth as a whole – when they begin to take better care of their own internal environment, including their physical, emotional and spiritual body.
+The first is, people care more about the environment (the soil, the fresh water, the oceans, the air, and the earth as a whole) when they begin taking better care of their own internal environment; their physical, emotional, and spiritual body.

 Our physical body is literally made up of the elements that come from the soil, water, air, vegetation, and animal life.